-The Aviation Sector is comprised of infrastructure owned and operated by public, private, and military entities.
-Aviation infrastructure includes airports, heliports, balloonports, and seaplane landing ports, which are regulated by the Federal Aviation Administration and the New Jersey Department of Transportation.
+The Aviation sub-sector is comprised of aviation infrastructure owned and operated by public, private, and military entities.
+It includes airports, heliports, balloonports, and seaplane landing ports, which are regulated by the Federal Aviation Administration and the New Jersey Department of Transportation.

-In addition to general aviation passengers, the Aviation Sector transports goods as part of domestic and international supply chains.
-A disruption to the Aviation Sector would impact other sectors of the economy reliant upon such supply chains.
+In addition to general aviation passengers, the sub-sector transports goods as part of domestic and international supply chains.
+A disruption to the sub-sector would have cascading impacts on other reliant sectors.

 In New Jersey, there are 423 licensed aviation facilities, excluding military.

-Recent attacks against the Aviation Sector occurred largely in unsecured areas where people congregate in large numbers.
-In June 2016, three individuals opened fire and detonated explosives at the international terminal entrance of Ataturk International Airport in Istanbul, Turkey, killing 44 and injuring over 230.
-In March 2016, dual suicide attacks at Brussels International Airport in Belgium occurred outside secure areas near ticketing counters.
+Recent attacks against the Aviation sub-sector occurred largely in unsecured areas where people congregate in large numbers.
+In June 2016, three individuals opened fire and detonated explosives at the international terminal entrance of Ataturk International Airport in Istanbul, Turkey, killing 43 and injuring over 230.
+In March 2016, dual suicide attacks at Brussels International Airport in Belgium occurred outside secure areas and near ticketing counters.

 What types of cyber attacks are being used against airport networks and is information being exploited?

-What is the insider threat to the Sector within the United States?
+What is the insider threat to the Aviation sub-sector within the United States?

-Which terrorist groups are planning to target the Aviation Sector in the United States?
+Which terrorist groups are planning to target the Aviation sub-sector in the United States?